-I measure my temperature using an old Braun Thermoscan thermometer (this is the new version of the device).
+I measure and keep track of my temperature using an old Braun Thermoscan thermometer (this is the new version of the device).

 This isn’t too much of a problem for me, because it’s exactly what I want!
-A low body temperature is just one of the signs that you might be aging more slowly.
+Having a low body temperature is just one of the signs that you might be aging more slowly.
 It has been associated with longevity in animals and in humans.

 But anyway, you yourself might not want to turn into an icicle, so I’ll give you a few reasons why body temperature drops and what you can do about it.

 Why you’re cold and have a low body temperature on a vegan diet

 There are many different reasons why you could have a low body temperature.
 Here are just some of the reasons you should consider.

 Even if you didn’t mean to intentionally reduce your calorie intake, there’s a good chance that your calorie intake has significantly dropped after you adopted the diet.

 A plant-based vegan diet tends to be high in foods which are low-calorie.
 One of the common questions people ask is how they can stop losing weight after going vegan.
 It’s very effective because the plant foods contain low fiber and water and very little in the way of calories.

 You have to make a conscious effort to include high-calorie foods in your diet to either maintain your weight or gain weight if that’s what you’re aiming for.
 Not everyone knows the best foods for this, but I have some good suggestions here on how to gain weight on a vegan diet.